 Arthritis is a catchall term to describe conditions that cause swelling of the joints and surrounding tissues.
-Most types of arthritis cause pain in the joints, where the two bones meet.
-Many myths surround the reported benefits of a healthy arthritis diet, exercise, and supplements for relief of joint pain symptoms.
-Let’s set the record straight on six of these arthritis diet and lifestyle myths.
+In the United States, 23% of all adults have some type of arthritis.
+It’s a common condition, and there is a lot of misinformation surrounding arthritis and how to keep joint pain at bay.
+Let’s set the record straight on five of these arthritis diet and lifestyle myths.

 Myth #1: All types of arthritis are the same.